Plurality voting: General elections in the United Kingdom

-The United Kingdom continues to use the first-past-the-post electoral system for general elections, and for local government elections in England and Wales.
+The United Kingdom continues to use plurality voting for general elections, and for local government elections in England and Wales.
 Changes to the UK system have been proposed, and alternatives were examined by the Jenkins Commission in the late 1990s.
 After the formation of a new coalition government in 2010, it was announced as part of the coalition agreement that a referendum would be held on switching to the alternative vote system.
-However the alternative vote system was rejected 2-1 by British voters in a referendum held on 5 May 2011.
+However the alternative vote system was rejected 2–1 by British voters in a referendum held on 5 May 2011.

+Outside the United Kingdom

-Canada also uses FPTP for national and provincial elections.
+Canada also uses plurality voting for national and provincial elections.
 In May 2005 the Canadian province of British Columbia had a referendum on abolishing single-member district plurality in favour of multi-member districts with the Single Transferable Vote system after the Citizens' Assembly on Electoral Reform made a recommendation for the reform.
 The referendum obtained 57% of the vote, but failed to meet the 60% requirement for passing.
 A second referendum was held in May 2009, this time the province's voters defeated the change with 39% voting in favour.

 An October 2007 referendum in the Canadian province of Ontario on adopting a Mixed Member Proportional system, also requiring 60% approval, failed with only 36.9% voting in favour.
 British Columbia again called a referendum on the issue in 2018 which was defeated by 62% voting to keep current system.

-Northern Ireland, Scotland, Wales, the Republic of Ireland, Australia and New Zealand are notable examples of countries within the UK, or with previous links to it, that use non-FPTP electoral systems (Northern Ireland, Scotland and Wales use FPTP in United Kingdom general elections, however).
+Northern Ireland, Scotland, Wales, the Republic of Ireland, Australia and New Zealand are notable examples of countries within the UK, or with previous links to it, that use other electoral systems (Northern Ireland, Scotland and Wales use plurality voting in United Kingdom general elections, however).

-Nations which have undergone democratic reforms since 1990 but have not adopted the FPTP system include South Africa, almost all of the former Eastern bloc nations, Russia, and Afghanistan.
+Nations which have undergone democratic reforms since 1990 but have not adopted plurality voting include South Africa, almost all of the former Eastern bloc nations, Russia, and Afghanistan.

 List of countries

-Countries that use plurality voting to elect the lower or only house of their legislature include:
+Countries that use plurality voting to elect the lower or only house of their legislature include: (Some of these may be undemocratic systems where there is effectively only one candidate allowed anyway.)